 Real Madrid survived the threat of a comeback from Juventus to set up a semi final clash with Bayern Munich, who professionally dispatched Sevilla.

 Champions League Live Streaming

-The Champions League final will be screened live on BT Sport and is expected to be available to watch on free to air Freeview channel BT Sport Showcase.
+The Champions League quarter finals will be screened live on BT Sport and that is a paid-subscription service.

 UFC Atlantic City - Barboza vs Lee Betting Tips, Preview and Predictions

 Edson Barboza and Kevin Lee will face off while Frankie Edgar and Cub Swanson collide at UFC Atlanti...

 Tip For Saturday’s Scottish Champion Hurdle: Act Of Valour Scottish Champion Hurdle Value At 25/1

 - 18th April 2018